 Mr. Morris is a director of the Corporation and was appointed as a member of the Audit Committee on August 1, 2013.
 He currently acts as Corporate Director and consultant for different companies.
 Up to December 31, 2006, he was Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.
-He is a member of the Audit Committee and Chair of the Strategy & Technology Committee of Esterline Technologies Corporation.
+He was until recently a member of the Audit Committee of Esterline Technologies Corporation.
 The common shares of Esterline Technologies Corporation are traded on the New York Stock Exchange NYSE.
 Mr. Morris' current professional affiliations include the American Institute of Aeronautics and Astronautics and Royal Aeronautical Society.

-Mr. Morris received his bachelors and masters degrees in Mechanical and Aerospace Engineering from Princeton University.
+Mr. Morris received his bachelors and master's degrees in Mechanical and Aerospace Engineering from Princeton University.
 He also holds a master's degree in Management from Stanford University.
 In 2006 he was named a Fellow of the Royal Aeronautical Society.